The Kueppers lab is pursuing four main research areas using both field measurements and computational approaches.

 Ecological Consequences of Climate Change

 Past and future climate change can have diverse effects on ecological systems, including shifts in the geographic ranges of species.
 We began the Alpine Treeline Warming Experiment to learn how subalpine and alpine species' geographic distributions may be altered by climate warming in the Colorado Rocky Mountains.
 We also have established GLORIA sites to observe alpine ecosystem change through time near the Rocky Mountain Biological Lab.
-Finally, we have modeled potential range shifts by endemic species, such as California's blue oak, with projected regional climate change, using statistical models and GIS software, as well as output from regional climate models.
+Finally, we have modeled shifts in climatically suitable habitat for important tree species, such as California's blue oak and coast redwood, using statistical models, climate observations, and output from climate models.

 Alpine Treeline Warming Experiment